TinySquid/code-backup-tool/README.md

 Here is the initial doc I created to identify and solve this problem [Goals](Goals.md)

+I also wanted to code something useful for myself instead of cheesy toy apps, while still getting practice in.

 ### Why not just use a repository for your code?

 1. Some of my code and resources I don't want to put up into a repo..